Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Proof of Theorem

 Above, we have used Proposition~\ref{prop:gen-prmi}~(i) twice: for the second equality in~\eqref{eq:proof-prmi2-0}, and for~\eqref{eq:proof-prmi2-00}. \end{proof} \begin{proof}[Proof of (o)] The continuity of $I_\alpha^{\downarrow\downarrow}(A:B)_\rho$ on $\alpha\in [0,1)$ and on $\alpha\in [1,\infty)$ follows from the continuity in $\alpha$ of the Petz divergence.
 It remains to prove left-continuity at $\alpha=1$.
 By \eqref{eq:reg-geq}, we have for any $n\in \mathbb{N}_{>0}$

 where the last inequality follows from the monotonicity in $\alpha$~(n).
-By Proposition~\ref{prop:universal-state}~(b), the second term and the third term on the left-hand side of~\eqref{eq:proof-prmi2-i1} vanish in the limit $n\rightarrow\infty$.
+By Remark~\ref{rem:universal-state}~(b), the second term and the third term on the left-hand side of~\eqref{eq:proof-prmi2-i1} vanish in the limit $n\rightarrow\infty$.
 Therefore,

 where the first equality in~\eqref{eq:prmi2-proof-left-c} follows from~(l).
 Hence, $\lim_{\alpha\rightarrow 1^-}I_\alpha^{\downarrow\downarrow}(A:B)_\rho=I_1^{\downarrow\downarrow}(A:B)_\rho$. \end{proof} \begin{proof}[Proof of (q)] Convexity is inherited from the Petz divergence because, according to the first equality in~\eqref{eq:prmi2-omega1} in~(l), $(\alpha-1)I_\alpha^{\downarrow\downarrow}(A:B)_\rho$ is the pointwise limit of a sequence of functions that are convex in $\alpha$. \end{proof} \begin{proof}[Proof of (p)] Let us define the following two functions.